Surveys are great, if they make them concise and to the point.

 Construct smart, open-ended questions

 Some of your most insightful feedback will come from open-ended questions.
-However, nothing makes a survey more intimidating than a huge text box connected to the very first question.
-It’s best to take on brief questions first to create a sense of progress, and then give survey takers who’ve made it to the closing questions the opportunity to elaborate on their thoughts.
+Nothing makes a survey more intimidating than a large text box connected to the first question.
+It's best to take on brief questions first to create a sense of progress, and then give survey takers who've made it to the closing questions the opportunity to elaborate on their thoughts.

 One strategy is to get people to commit to a question with a simple introduction, and then follow up with an open-ended question such as, "Why do you feel this way?"